 Sometimes condoms break and slip off during intercourse.
 Tampons and menstrual cups have also been known to be stubborn.
-And if you've ever had the unpleasant experience of getting something stuck in your vagina, rest assured, you are not alone.
+And if you’ve ever had the unpleasant experience of getting something stuck in your vagina (or, maybe worse, in the other hole), rest assured, you are not alone.
 It is probably more common than you realize.

 We all know there are certain objects that must go in there.
 There’s no way around it.
 We have periods, and we want to protect ourselves during sex, but when these objects become stuck and we aren’t able to remove them on our own, it can be incredibly scary.

 SheKnows spoke with a few experts who can tell you exactly what to do (and what not to do) if this happens to you.
 Dr. Jennifer Wilder, who specializes in women’s health, says if you get something such as a tampon or condom stuck, you can safely try to get it out on your own.

 “Squatting often helps, but do not insert any object into the vagina to try to retrieve it.
 It can do more harm than good.
 You can end up injuring yourself and/or causing an infection,” she adds.